leandromoreira/cdn-up-and-running/README.md

        }
 ```

-All these modifications were made to improve readability, it also promotes reuse.
+All these modifications were made to improve readability, but it also promotes reuse.

 # The CDN - siting in front of the backend

 ## Proxying

-What we did up to this point has nothing to do with the CDN.
+What we did so far has nothing to do with the CDN.
 Now it's time to start building the CDN.
-For that matter, we'll create another node with nginx, just adding some new directives to connect the `edge` (CDN) node with the `backend` node.
+For that, we'll create another node with nginx, just adding a few new directives to connect the `edge` (CDN) node with the `backend` node.

 ![backend edge architecture](/img/edge_backend.webp "backend edge architecture")

-There's really nothing fancy, just an [`upstream`](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) block with a server pointing to our `backend` endpoint.
-In the location, we do not provide the content instead, we just say that the content is hosted at the [`proxy_pass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass) and link it to the upstream we just created.
+There's really nothing fancy here, it's just an [`upstream`](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) block with a server pointing to our `backend` endpoint.
+In the location, we do not provide the content, but instead we provide the content which is hosted at the [`proxy_pass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass) and link it to the upstream we just created.

 ```nginx
 upstream backend {